What Are the Essential Costs in Selling a Home Without a Realtor in Texas?

 How Does Selling FSBO Affect the Sale Timeline in Texas?

 You might have to wait longer to sell your house if you try to do it “For Sale by Owner” (FSBO), especially in Texas.
-To understand this, you need to look at the market, the direction of buyers, and the market itself.
+To understand this, you need to look at the market, the direction of buyers, and the home-selling timeline.

 What Factors Influence the Speed of Selling FSBO?